LezWatch/lwtv-plugin/readme.md

 		* Embed IndieGoGo: `[indiegogo url=URL]`
 		* Glossary: `[glossary taxonomy=TAXONOMY]`
 		* Spoilers: `[spoilers]` or `[spoilers warning="OMG SPIDERS!!!"]`
-* `sort-stopwords.php` - Filter post order by for shows to NOT include the/an/a when sorting.
 * `spammers.php` - Prevent Spammers from annoying us
 * `upgrades.php` - Handle upgrades of WP and everything included.
 * `wp-cli.php`- WP-CLI